-EMPLOYEE EMPLOYER SALE OF SHARES The tax position is determined by the employee's No tax consequences. intention at time the shares are acquired.
+EMPLOYEE EMPLOYER ULTIMATE SALE OF SHARES The tax position is determined by the employee's intention at time the shares are acquired.
 The gain should be tax-free provided the shares are not acquired with the purpose of disposal (i.e. they are acquired for long-term investment) or as part of a profit making scheme.
 Otherwise, the full gain is taxable at the employee's marginal rate.
 For shares which are in overseas companies the above general rule is modified by the FIF regime.
-The FIF regime generally requires an investor to include as income a Fair Dividend Return of 5% of the market vale of the share held at the start of an income year and to return 5% of any gain made if the shares are acquired and sold within the same income IS A CORPORATION Under current law, the cost to employers of providing shares to employees is not explicitly deductible.
-A corporate TAX DEDUCTION tax deduction is generally only available where a written recharge agreement is in place between the parent AVAILABLE? company and the New Zealand employing subsidiary.
+The FIF regime generally requires an investor to include as income a Fair Dividend Return of 5% of the market vale of the share held at the start of an income year and to return 5% of any gain made if the shares are acquired and sold within the same income year.
+IS A CORPORATION TAX DEDUCTION AVAILABLE?
+Under current law, the cost to employers of providing shares to employees is not explicitly deductible.
+A corporate tax deduction is generally only available where a written recharge agreement is in place between the parent company and the New Zealand employing subsidiary.
 Provided such an agreement is in place the subsidiary should be able to deduct the cost of the stock award benefits from its income taxes.
-The corporate tax rate is currently Proposed new rules would allow employers a deduction for the cost of providing shares to the extent that they give rise to employment income taxed in the hands of employees.
+The corporate tax rate is currently 28%.
+Proposed new rules would allow employers a deduction for the cost of providing shares to the extent that they give rise to employment income taxed in the hands of employees.
 The proposed new rules are still in the discussion phase and any legislation is not expected until 2017 at the earliest.
 It is proposed there will also be a transitional period of three years after any new legislation is enacted.
-"QUALIFYING" PLANS A concession is available for an approved share purchase scheme which deems the benefit to the employee to be AVAILABLE? zero and provides an employer with a notional interest deduction.
+"QUALIFYING" PLANS AVAILABLE?
+The Employee Share Scheme approved under the Income Tax Act 2004 offers limited benefit to employees.
+Due to the number of conditions which must be met it is not often used in practice.
 The main benefits are: The value of a benefit received by an employee is not taxable to the employee.
 The employer company is eligible for a deemed deduction of 10% notional interest on loans made to employees to buy shares.
-This is additional to any deduction for actual interest incurred on money borrowed to finance the scheme Interest free loans made under a qualifying employee share scheme are automatically exempt from FBT.
+This is additional to any deduction for actual interest incurred on money borrowed to finance the scheme.
+Interest free loans made under a qualifying employee share scheme are automatically exempt from FBT.
 The schemes have limited application due to the restrictive nature of the regime.
 Most plans do not qualify for the concession.
 Submissions are currently being sought on whether the regime should be retained and modernised or removed.
-INTERNATIONALLY The above summary has been prepared on the basis that employees are resident in New Zealand throughout the MOBILE EMPLOYEES period from the grant of the stock award until the shares are sold The rules for internationally mobile employees are complex and there are specific rules applicable to non-resident individuals.
-Generally, New Zealand will have the right to tax the income if there is a link between the shares which the employee has received and the work of the employee performed in New Zealand.
-New Zealand broadly sources equity income based on the period between grant and vesting.
-It is highly recommended that advice is sought on an individual case by case basis.
-OTHER POINTS FOR This summary is provided by BDO for informational purposes only to provide an outline of the general tax and social security position based on current tax law.
-CONSIDERATION
+INTERNATIONALLY MOBILE EMPLOYEES period from the grant of the stock award until the sha The rules for internationally mobile employees are co- individuals.
+Generally, New Zealand will have the right Implex and there are specific rules applicable to non-resident not to tax the income if there is a link between the shares which byee performed in New Zealand.
+New Zealand broadly sources divesting.
+OTHER POINTS FOR CONSIDERATION security position based on current tax law.
+There are also a number of legal and regulatory issue plan including, but not limited to, employee entitlem irposes only to provide an outline of the general tax and social is to consider on the implementation of any employee equity tent claims, exchange controls, securities restrictions, ions.
+We recommend that legal advice is obtained prior to the